kkroening/nucleus/doc/install.md

 [pyflakes-vim](https://github.com/kevinw/pyflakes-vim) is officially deprecated, but it's still my favorite vim Python plugin due to its simplicity and speed (as compared to [ALE](https://github.com/dense-analysis/ale) and [Syntastic](https://github.com/vim-syntastic/syntastic) which are horrifyingly slow out of the box, to the point of being completely unusable).

-`pyflakes-vim` should work with a standard `apt install vim python-flake8`, so long as Pathogen and pyflakes-vim are present in the appropriate `~/.vim` directories (e.g. by symlinking the corresponding nucleus submodules).
+`pyflakes-vim` should work with a standard `apt install vim python-flake8` (or maybe `python3-pyflakes`), so long as Pathogen and pyflakes-vim are present in the appropriate `~/.vim` directories (e.g. by symlinking the corresponding nucleus submodules).

 ## NVIDIA GPU drivers / Tensorflow-GPU